The article below was written by Jennifer Teich, Associate Director, Individualized Supports

 The tenants started moving in when the building was finished at the end of March 2019.
 Some people moved out of their parents’ home, others moved from certified residential settings, some moved out of apartments that were not accessible or meeting their needs, and three people moved out of shelters.
 These 12 people are now living in beautiful studio apartments, with their name on the lease; it is their own apartment.

 The Parkside Project is a true collaboration in every way.
 Home Care Services provides the tenants with Community Habilitation Services to assist them in living independently.
-Adult Day Services assisted people in mapping their neighborhood to locate shopping, churches, restaurants, and other resources.
+Day Services assisted people in mapping their neighborhood to locate shopping, churches, restaurants, and other resources.
 Employment and Business Services helped with moving tenants.
 One of the tenants was hired as a porter by Hudson River Services to keep the office clean.
 AHRC NYC’s Residential Services assisted with setting up Wi-Fi and utility services for the office.
-Individualized Supports provides ongoing housing supports and maintains the ISS Housing Subsidy.
+Individualized Supports provides ongoing housing support and maintains the ISS Housing Subsidy.